windedge/viform-multiplatform/README.md

 ## Known Issues

 When compiling the WebAssembly (WASM) target, you may encounter the error `Can't link symbol kotlin.internal.ir/ANDAND`.
-This is a known issue with the Kotlin/Wasm compiler, and there is currently no solution available.

 ## License
 [MIT License](./LICENSE)